-The American Cancer Society (ACS) recommends that males who are at average risk for prostate cancer consider screening starting at age 50.3 For those who are at increased risk, screening may begin as early as age 40.
-The frequency with which to continue screening depends on the PSA level - individuals with more elevated PSA levels are encouraged to screen more frequently.
+The American Cancer Society (ACS) recommends that males who are at average risk for prostate cancer begin discussing screening with their healthcare provider starting at age 50.
+For those who are at increased risk, screening may begin as early as age 40.
+The frequency with which to continue screening depends on the PSA level and age.
+Individuals with more elevated PSA levels are encouraged to screen more frequently.

 When detected early, prostate cancer is largely treatable.
-Those diagnosed with early stage prostate cancer have a threefold higher 5-year survival rate than those diagnosed at a late stage (5-year survival rate: >99% vs. 32%).4
+Those diagnosed with early stage prostate cancer have a threefold higher 5-year survival rate than those diagnosed at a late stage (5-year survival rate: >99% vs. 32%).